Phone202817/chanon114/README.md

 This error commonly found in local server, read how to fix it on [Stackoverflow](http://stackoverflow.com/a/31830614).

+- Other SSL/TLS problem

+Try to upgrade curl version.

 - Can't login even enter right username/password

 If you failed too many attempt to login, your account might get banned.
 You have to contact True Wallet support directly for further assistance.